brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ![Example query against disambiguated view](./assets/disambiguated_sql.webp)

 In the CDC output, I get a row for each statement executing in the transaction.
-How do I get the final state of a row when a transaction has finished?
+Each row reflects the state of the database when that statement executed.How do I filter out all the transient mid-transactions statements to get the final state of the row when a transaction has finished?

+--8<-- "ee.md"

+<!-- more -->

 I call this process "disambiguation", because I don't know which row to use and I eliminate that ambiguity.
 You could also think of it as a kind of deduplication.

---8<-- "ee.md"

-<!-- more -->

 ## Example Usecase - Promotions